Top Festivals And Fairs Of Rajasthan For You To Explore

 4. Jaipur Literature Festival

 Jaipur Literature Festival is, in a way, the life of Rajasthan.
-Heralded as the greatest and largest literary festival in the world, this week long festival is celebrated in the month of January, ideally towards the beginning.
-Renowned writers, debaters, philosophers and academicians gather to learn and to impart knowledge amidst fellow thinkers.
+Heralded as the greatest and largest literary festival in the world, this week-long festival is celebrated in the month of January, ideally towards the beginning.
+Renowned writers, debaters, philosophers, and academicians gather to learn and to impart knowledge amidst fellow thinkers.
 The JLF is every book lover’s dream festival to meet their favorite writers.
-Debut writers also aim to have their book launched in this festival.
+Debut writers also aim to have their books launched at this festival.